 “The government is trying to say that everything is fine, but people don’t trust what they’re being told,” continues Nakasuji.
 “We aren’t getting the correct information.
 It was the same with Chernobyl.
 Even scientists didn’t know what the true impact of the disaster would be, and decades later many children are still getting cancer.
 We can’t confirm how many have become sick as a direct result of radiation poisoning, but we do know that far too many lives have been sacrificed and too many homes have been destroyed for the sake of nuclear power.”

 Jun Nakasuji’s books, Revelations of Chernobyl and The Silent Views, are available on Amazon.
-For details about his exhibition in Kanazawa, go to suzyj1966.wixsite.com/moyai
+For details about his exhibition (now ended) in Kanazawa, go to suzyj1966.wixsite.com/moyai